ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/constitution.md

 next Board meeting to elect a replacement, unless a regular election is being held at the next Board meeting.

+##### 5.2.4 Nominations {amended-2019-02-11-5-2-4}

+Nominations for elected offices can take place either at the Board meeting before the election, or two Board meetings before the election.
+Nominations for a special election may also be made electronically over a medium available to all Directors up to 48 hours before the special election or 48 hours after the vacancy begins, whichever is later.
+Nominations can only come from Board members, and every nomination requires the approval of one other Board member who is not on the ticket and the approval of the nominated ticket to be placed on the ballot.
+Self-nominations are allowed.

+_[Added at the Board meeting of February 11, 2019]._

 #### 5.3 Voting

-##### 5.3.1 Election of Officers
+##### 5.3.1 Election of Officers {amended-2019-02-11-5-3-1}
 The election of officers shall be by secret ballot.
 A simple majority of those casting votes is required.
 If on the first ballot no candidate receives a simple majority, then there will be a runoff between the top two candidates.
 The voting will continue until one candidate receives a simple majority.
-Nominations can take place either at the Board meeting before the election, or two Board meetings before the election.
-Nominations can only come from Board members, and every nomination requires the approval of one other Board member who is not on the ticket and the approval of the nominated ticket to be placed on the ballot.
-Self-nominations are allowed.
 Write-in votes shall not be counted during the election.

+_[Amended at the Board meeting of February 11, 2019]._

 ##### 5.3.2 Other Votes